 The administrative point of contact is Amanda Andrews, 601-634-5249; Amanda.Andrews@usace.army.mil

-Statement of Interest/Qualifications shall be submitted NO LATER THAN 5 February 2020.
+Statement of Interest/Qualifications shall be submitted NO LATER THAN 2PM central time zone, 5 February 2020.

 Based on a review of the Statements of Interest received, an investigator or investigators will be invited to move to Step 2 which is to prepare a full study proposal.
 Statements will be evaluated based on the investigator’s specific experience and capabilities in areas related to the study requirements.